/index.xml

 I gave my second talk at droidcon dubai this year with my coworker, Oubai Abbasi.
 We spoke about the importance of continuous integration on Android, along with some of the nice things that it can help catch and that you can do with it.
 Here is a link to the speakerdeck.

-as we already know, generics in java are a compile time concept to help
+as we already know, generics in java are a compile time concept to help enforce type safety. during compilation, type erasure kicks in, resulting in the underlying bytecode being free of any generics information.

-in other words, why does doing this work when there are no generics at runtime
+in other words, why does doing this work when there are no generics at runtime (especially when, instead of String, the object type is a custom data object, for example?)

-final Type typeToken =new TypeToken<List<String>>(){}.getType();
+final Type typeToken = new TypeToken<List<String>>(){}.getType();

-final String json ="[\"one\", \"two\"]";
+final String json = "[\"one\", \"two\"]";

-final List<String> items =new Gson().fromJson(json, typeToken);
+final List<String> items = new Gson().fromJson(json, typeToken);

 Forces clients to create a subclass of this class which enables retrieval the type information even at runtime.